Concatenate Strings in Python: +, +=, join(), and more

 # 0-1-2

-While generator expressions generally use less memory than list comprehensions, this advantage is not significant with join(), which internally converts a generator to a list.
+While generator expressions generally use less memory than list comprehensions, this advantage is negligible when using join(), which internally converts the generator to a list.

 See the following article for details on list comprehensions and generator expressions.